charitra1022/ShopOnline/BUGS.md

 1. Username is Case Sensitive.
 2. Slow speed of product list auto scroller
-3. No word wrap for product description.
-[Reference](https://shoponline-ca.herokuapp.com/product-detail/12)
-4. Green text on card hover.
+3. Green text on card hover.
 [Reference](https://shoponline-ca.herokuapp.com/ram/)
-5. Carousel video and auto scroll not working on some mobiles
+4. Carousel video and auto scroll not working on some mobiles
-6. Delete files from server when they are no longer referenced in database
+5. Delete files from server when they are no longer referenced in database